How to Respond to Negative Online Reviews

 You won’t even need that many.
-Our research shows that the vast majority of people only read up to 10 reviews before they make a decision to use a business.
+Our research shows that the vast majority of people read an average of 10 reviews before they make a decision to use a business.
 With reviews often ordered chronologically, if you keep a steady flow of positive reviews coming in you should soon see those negative reviews move out of the field of influence.

 To get more positive reviews, make it easy for happy customers to leave reviews about your business.
 Use a review generation tool to build more positive reviews and develop an exceptional and trustworthy online presence.

-Use a review monitoring tool to see what your customers are saying about your business on the top online review sites.
+Use a review monitoring tool, such as BrightLocal’s Reputation Manager, to see what your customers are saying about your business on the top online review sites.